Samuel Ward (Rhode Island politician): Political life

 Ward first became active in politics in 1756 when he was elected as a deputy from Westerly.
-The divisive political issue of the day was the use of hard money (or specie) versus the use of paper money, and Ward sided with the former group.
-His chief rival was Stephen Hopkins of Providence who sided with the paper money view.
+The divisive political issue of the day was the use of hard money (or specie) versus paper money, and Ward sided with the specie group.
+His chief rival was Stephen Hopkins of Providence who sided with paper money.
 So bitter was the animosity between these two men that Hopkins commenced an action for slander against Ward.
 The case was moved to Massachusetts for a fair trial, and the judgment went against Hopkins by default in 1759.

 For ten years, the two men went back and forth as governor of the colony, each at the head of a powerful party.
 Josias Lyndon was elected as a compromise candidate in 1768, and the constant butting heads stopped.
 Hopkins won the election as governor in 1758 and beat Ward again in the following three elections.
 In 1761, the Assembly named Ward to the office of chief justice of the Rhode Island Supreme Court, but he only served in this capacity for a year, finally being elected governor in 1762.
-During this first year in office, the plan was discussed of founding a college in the Rhode Island colony, and it received Ward's hearty support.
-He took an active part in the establishment of "Rhode island College," later Brown University.
-When the school was incorporated in 1765, he was one of the trustees and one of its most generous supporters.
+During his first year in office, Ward supported the idea of establishing a college in Rhode Island Colony, and he took an active part in the establishment of "Rhode island College," later Brown University.
+The school was incorporated in 1765 and he was one of the trustees and one of its most generous supporters.